Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Superconducting instabilities

-As reviewed in more detail in Appendix~\ref{app:BCS}, to find superconducting instabilities with gaps as in Eqs.~\eqref{gapsinglet} and~\eqref{gaptriplet} we need to solve the following eigenvalue equation~\footnote{Note that this equation is approximate since it relies on the assumption of an isotropic spectrum on the Fermi surface.}
+To find superconducting instabilities we can solve the linearized gap equation equation~\footnote{Note that this equation is approximate since it relies on the assumption of an isotropic spectrum on the Fermi surface.}